g7n-org/v32ref/README.md

 ## IGE

-Integer Greater Than Or Equal: comparisons allow us typically to evaluate two values, in accordance with  some relational operation, resulting in a true (1) or false (0) result.

-In this  case, we  are testing if  the first operand  is greater  than or equal to the second operand.
+Integer Greater Than Or Equal

 ### Description